Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No drone operations in nature preserves, nature parks, wetland centers, cemeteries, or city lakes.
-Six parks designated for recreational UAS use: Baileywick Park, Eastgate Park, Spring Forest Park, Marsh Creek Park, Dorothea Dix Park, and Southgate Park (dawn to dusk only).
+Banned: nature preserves, nature parks, wetland centers, cemeteries, city lakes.
+Allowed with restrictions: Baileywick Park, Eastgate Park, Spring Forest Park, Marsh Creek Park, Dorothea Dix Park, Southgate Park (dawn to dusk)

 View source